-Fumes from diesel engines have been classified as carcinogenic, experts from the World Health Organisation (WHO) have concluded.
+Diesel engine exhaust fumes have been classified as carcinogenic, experts from the World Health Organization (WHO) have concluded.

 The International Agency for Research on Cancer (IARC) found sufficient evidence that exposure to diesel exhausts is associated with an increased risk of lung cancer.
 They also noted limited evidence that exposure could lead to an increased risk of bladder cancer.